 (Photo courtesy of Angie's List member John S. of Norfolk, Mass.)

 Relaxing under the skilled hands of a massage therapist using hot stone massage to soothe your tense muscles can be a great way to unwind from the stresses of daily life.

-The addition of heated stones to a massage therapy session provides added benefits in terms of deeper muscle relaxation, not to mention the warming effect that can be especially nice on a cold day.
+Adding heated stones to a massage therapy session provides promotes deeper muscle relaxation, and warmth that can be especially nice on a cold day.
 The massage therapist may place the stones stationary on your body for the heat to penetrate your muscles and also use the stones to perform a variety of massage strokes.

-You can expect a stone massage to cost more than a typical Swedish massage because the massage therapist needs additional training, must purchase additional equipment (the stones, a heating device and additional towels), and also requires additional time before the massage to prepare the stones and after the massage to clean up.
+A stone massage costs more than a regular massage or a typical Swedish massage because the massage therapist needs additional training and must purchase additional equipment (the stones, a heating device and additional towels).
+He or she also requires additional time before the massage to prepare the stones and after the massage to clean up.

 For more information, please visit the Angie's List Guide to Massage Therapy.